shanevanheerden/shanevanheerden.github.io/_posts/2020-01-25-loan_default_prediction_challenge.md

     <em>Figure 5:</em> An ROC plot showing the performance of the nine learning models and the constant model considered for predicting whether a customer will default on their loan.
 </div>

 As may be seen from the table, the best performing individual learning model was the LR model achieving an AUC performance of $0.687$, followed closely by the CT model with an AUC of $0.681$.
 The kNN was the performing learning model achieving an AUC of only $0.534$.
 The stack learning model ensamble managed to outperform each individual learning model, as expected.
 This learning model was then used to predict the testing set target variable.
-These predicted test results were then submitted to the Zindi Data Science Nigeria Challenge <d-cite key="Zindi2020"></d-cite> where the proposed predictive model ranked tied 43\textsuperscript{rd} on the global rankings with a predictive accuracy score of $0.22$, as may be seen in Figure~\ref{5.fig.zindi}.
+These predicted test results were then submitted to the Zindi Data Science Nigeria Challenge <d-cite key="Zindi2020"></d-cite> where the proposed predictive model ranked tied 43\textsuperscript{rd} on the global rankings with a predictive accuracy score of $0.22$, as may be seen in Figure 6.

 {% include figure.html path="assets/img/blog/blog8.16.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">